-The "Digital Certification Services" of ATHEX SA have created, support and manage -by way of the Policy Management Committee- the type of SMART-SIGNTM (double key) electronic personal certificates to certify electronic signature verification data (public keys) for natural persons.
+The "Digital Certification Services" of ATHEX have created, support and manage -by way of the Policy Management Committee- the type of SMART-SIGNTM (double key) electronic personal certificates to certify electronic signature verification data (public keys) for natural persons.
 The SMART-SIGNTM (double key) type is characterized by the parallel issuance and management of two different supplementary certificates (which correspond to two different pairs of cryptographic keys) on a personalized carrier which is a secure signature creation device.

-Using this scheme, the Digital Certification Services of ATHEX SA (hereinafter ATHEX), allow the co-issuance and co-existence of:
+Using this scheme, the Digital Certification Services of HELLENIC EXCHANGES - ATHENS STOCK EXCHANGE SA (hereinafter ATHEX), allow the co-issuance and co-existence of:

-- (a) one qualified personal certificate (for the secure signing of electronic documents which are equally valid as if they had been signed by hand); and - (b) one personal authentication certificate (for the secure identification and authentication of its holder by compatible telematics applications), through the easy use of a common carrier (and the use of common activation code, PIN), while complying with the strictest specifications in line with Greek Presidential Decree 150/2001 on electronic signatures and its annexes (I and II) issued in compliance with Directive 99/93/EC on electronic signatures.
+- (a) one qualified personal certificate (for the secure signing of electronic documents which are equally valid as if they had been signed by hand); and - (b) one personal authentication certificate (for the secure identification and authentication of its holder by compatible telematics applications), through the easy use of a common carrier (and the use of common activation code, PIN), while complying with the strictest specifications in line with REGULATION (EU) No 910/2014 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC.on electronic signatures.